 Brief guidelines for preparation of the paper

-The title page must comprise of a brief title, name(s) of author(s) and their affiliations.
-The title must not have any abbreviations and it must indicate the contents of the paper.
-All of the affiliations must be provided with a lower-case superscript number subsequent to the author's name.
+The title page should contain a brief title, name(s) of author(s) and their affiliations.
+The title must not have any abbreviations and it should reflex the contents of the paper.
+All affiliations should be provided with a lower-case superscript letter just after the author’s name.